Full size, 3.0, 2.0, C, micro USB… what does that have to do with tablets?

 In PCs and desktop computers, USB 3.1 is the current standard.
 This is faster in transmitting data than 3.0 and 2.0.
 USB-C is a newer type of port that will likely become the standard for many types of devices.
 It can take the place of other ports, including one for charging and HDMI.
 Some Android tablets have USB-C.

 Here are some Android tablets that have full-size USB ports.
-These are NOT art tablets–while tablets are touchscreens, to be art tablets they would need a pressure-sensitive touchscreen.
-These are just regular tablets.
+These are NOT art tablets–while they are touchscreens, to be art tablets they would need a pressure-sensitive touchscreen.

 Google Pixel C